cpalazzo/question3/README.md

 Write a query that lists each member name, address, dues and location.

-SELECT name, address, dues, location FROM members LEFT JOIN organization ON members.id = organization.member_id (assumption: Displays null for location/dues if member is not part of an org.
-Assumes no duplicte records in Organization table.
+SELECT name, address, dues, location FROM members LEFT JOIN organization ON members.id = organization.member_id (assumptions: Displays null for location/dues if member is not part of an org.
+Assumes no duplicate records in Organization table.
 Assumes that Members.id is primary key and that there is no way to identify duplicates in Members table.)

 -------------------------------------------------------------------------------------------------------
 Write a SQL Query to pull all members that are over 45